paretl/terraform-provider-uptimerobot/website/docs/r/monitor.html.markdown

 # Resource: uptimerobot_monitor

-Use this resource to create a monitor
+Use this resource to create a monitor in UptimeRobot.

 ## Example Usage